HKrzyszczak/burger_builder/README.md

 App created using ReactJs.

 This using template from create-react-app.
-For more info se [this](https://github.com/facebook/create-react-app) Use 'npm install'  to install all dependecis after clone or download.
+For more information, see [here](https://github.com/facebook/create-react-app).
+Use 'npm install' to install all dependencies after download or clone.

 [Demo build using gh-pages](https://hkrzyszczak.github.io/burger_builder)